 As a sole proprietorship, you’ll just be required to pay your standard business taxes and any applicable GST/HST sales taxes.
 However, if you incorporate your business, then you’ll technically be paying yourself as an employee of your business.

-The business would pay any eligible payroll taxes to write you the cheque, and then you (as the receiving employee) would be required to pay personal income taxes on the paycheque you received, just as you would if any other business you were employed at were to write you a cheque.
+You (as the receiving employee) would be required to pay personal income taxes on the salary you received, just as you would if any other business you were employed at were to write you a cheque.

 OnlyFans has a very simple business model.
 Creators are able to earn as much money as they can generate (while adhering to the platform’s tip and payment limits, of course).
 OnlyFans takes a 20% cut of all of their earnings, allowing creators and performers to keep the remaining 80%.